shomykohai/quest-system/docs/api/README.md

 * Quests are godot resources that also implements methods inside of them.
 To call a method from a quest you use the API.

-* Quests are extendible, thus you can make every kind of quest as long as you implement the start(), update() and complete() methods.
+* Quests are extensible, thus you can make every kind of quest as long as you implement the start(), update() and complete() methods.
 The limit is your imagination (and problably some bad design choice that the addon may have.
 If any, report them [here](https://github.com/ShomyKohai/quest-system/issues)).

 ------------
 ## Useful links